Travis N. Ridout

 Although conventional wisdom suggests that imbalanced message flows are relatively rare in presidential campaigns, this view relies on the assumption that competing campaigns allocate their advertising similarly.
 In this research, we show that this assumption is false.
 We combine ad tracking data from the Wisconsin Advertising Project with a unique collection of survey data on the audience for various program genres.
 Examining advertising in the 2000, 2004, and 2008 U.S. presidential races, we find that the Republican and Democratic candidates distributed their advertising differently across different program genres, reaching different types of voters.
 A form of microtargeting has increasingly entered into the realm of political advertising buys.
 We find that who sees certain political ads is more non-random than scholars had previously thought, and we find that unbalanced message flows (a precondition for ad persuasion) and more prevalent than conventional wisdom has suggested.

 Explaining Perceptions of Advertising Tone.
 With Erika Franklin Fowler.
-Forthcoming.
+2012.
 Political Research Quarterly.

 We investigate whether and by what route the news media and the tone of actual ads aired during a political campaign influence people’s perceptions of campaign ad tone.
 Using data on the content of political advertising, local television news coverage and local newspaper coverage in nine races in five Midwestern states in 2006, we discover that perceptions of ad tone respond to both exposure to advertising and exposure to local news media.
 Both positive and negative advertising drive tone perceptions, and the impact of news coverage of advertising depends not on the volume of ad coverage or mentions of tone, but on whether that coverage is framed strategically or not.